2003 FA Community Shield

 The 2003 FA Community Shield (also known as The FA Community Shield in partnership with McDonald's for sponsorship reasons) was the 81st staging of the FA Community Shield, an annual football match contested by the reigning champions of the Premier League and the holders of the FA Cup.
 It was held at Cardiff's Millennium Stadium on 10 August 2003.
-The match pitted Manchester United, champions of the 2002–03 Premier League against Arsenal, who beat Southampton 1–0 in the 2003 FA Cup Final.
+The match pitted Manchester United, champions of the 2002–03 Premier League against Shield holders Arsenal, who beat Southampton 1–0 in the 2003 FA Cup final.
 Manchester United won the Shield 4–3 on penalties, as neither side could be separated after a 1–1 draw in 90 minutes.

 This was Manchester United's 22nd Community Shield appearance and Arsenal's 17th.
 Manchester United manager Sir Alex Ferguson assessed before the match that his midfield was stronger than before, despite selling first-team players David Beckham and Juan Sebastián Verón.
 Arsène Wenger was optimistic of Arsenal's prospects in the upcoming season despite having only made minor changes to his squad, and Chelsea's emergence as a competitor following Roman Abramovich's takeover.
 Having been linked with a transfer away in the summer, Arsenal captain Patrick Vieira revealed before the game his intention to stay at the club.

 Goalkeepers Tim Howard and Jens Lehmann made their competitive debuts for their respective clubs in the match.
 Ole Gunnar Solskjær started in midfield for Manchester United and Paul Scholes played behind the main striker, Ruud van Nistelrooy.
 For Arsenal, Kolo Touré partnered Sol Campbell in central defence as Martin Keown was absent.
 Mikaël Silvestre gave Manchester United the lead in the 15th minute from a corner, but Thierry Henry equalised for Arsenal five minutes later from a free-kick.
 In the second half, substitute Francis Jeffers was sent off for kicking out at Phil Neville.
 Neither team was able to score in the remaining time, so the match was decided by a penalty shoot-out.
-Howard saved the decisive spot-kick taken by Robert Pires.
+Howard saved the decisive spot-kick taken by Robert Pires, winning United their first Shield since 1997.
+On the other hand, this was Arsenal's first defeat since 1993.

 Both managers were pleased with their teams' performances, in particular Ferguson, who felt his players coped well in the heat.
 The 2003 Community Shield brought its lowest crowd since 1995; Wenger reasoned there was "less and less appetite" for the event.